redpanda-data/console/CONTRIBUTING.md

 reformatting, which makes reviewing changes difficult.
 In this case it would be appropriate to split the code change and formatting into separate commits.
 This is usually unnecessary.

+Before submitting your commits, please validate them against the existing linter rules.
+This repository uses a task runner in order to install the required dependencies (build tools, linters, formatters) as well as linting and formatting code.
+In order to use them:

+1. Install [task](https://taskfile.dev/installation/) on your machine
+2. In the repository root run: `task backend:fmt`
+3. If you run `task backend:lint` in the repository root the output will highlight linting issues.

 ### Commit history